 It was then we first discovered the memorial plaque.
 It was difficult to believe this peaceful setting had been the site of such an horrific event.

-The Gumbaynggirr people occupied the area for thousands of years and formed one of the largest coastal nations in New South Wales.
+Gumbaynggirr people formed one of the largest coastal nations in New South Wales and have occupied the area for thousands of years.
 They were renowned as the “sharing people” as they frequently shared the abundant resources in the region with other nations.
 The Blood Rock Massacre occurred in the 1880s when Europeans chased a large group of Gumbaynggirr people from their camp at the river to the headland, where many innocent people lost their lives.
 You can read more about the history of how European settlement affected the Gumbaynggirr People in this Fact Sheet .

 The Yarrawarra Aboriginal Cultural Centre is located at Corindi Beach and includes a Bush Tucker Cafe, the regional Aboriginal Art Gallery, a function centre and hostel.
 Locals and visitors are invited to take part in various activities throughout the year.
 Their website states: